vincenteng-AISG23/Enterprise-AI-Platform-for-Smart-Manufacturing/README.md

-# Vincent Eng – AI & Digital Transformation Portfolio
+# Vincent Eng â€“ AI & Digital Transformation Portfolio

-## ?????
-Profile
+## Profile
 Group Head of IT with leadership experience in Smart Manufacturing, Digital Transformation, Cloud Architecture, Data Governance, and Cybersecurity across regional manufacturing environments.

 I focus on bridging business strategy with technology execution, especially in: